uptech/tmptoml/README.md

 ## License

-`TmpToml` is Copyright © 2022 Uptech Studio.
+`TmpToml` is Copyright © 2022 Uptech Works LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 ## About <img src="http://uptechstudio.com/img/logo.png" alt="uptech studio" height="48">